ferrucc-io/ferruccio/content/posts/go-and-chess.md

 featured_image: "/go-and-chess/taiwhat.png"
 ---

-Board games shape the concept of conflict in the western world and China.
+How two board games shape the concept of conflict in the western world and China.

 Let's start with two photos: